roboticslab-uc3m/ravens/README.md

+## Ravens - About this fork
+This fork is intended to **train** and **test** transporter nets with our [SoftGym](https://github.com/roboticslab-uc3m/softgym) fork.
+Also copy this repo in your [SoftAgent](https://github.com/Xingyu-Lin/softagent) main folder, so it looks like this:

+    ```
+    softagent
+    ├── ravens
+    ├── ...
+    ├── softgym
+    ```

+Dataset generation can be done using SoftGym fork above.
+Once a dataset is generated training can be done following default instructions.

+TODO Publish test.py

+Below is original readme for reference.

 # Ravens - Transporter Networks

 Ravens is a collection of simulated tasks in PyBullet for learning vision-based robotic manipulation, with emphasis on pick and place.